Blue & Red ~Fall Seven Times, Stand Up Eight~

 - Mr. Sari still cherishes the paper written with the club's guidelines created by Director Suzuki, doesn't he?

-Satoru "The youth development department is still based on that guideline.
-On the occasion of the 20th anniversary, the club raised the slogan "Aim to be a strong and beloved team" which has been used as a motto for a long time.
-It is a phrase that has been around since the Tokyo Gas era, and both Fuji-san and I have grown up with that phrase.
-I want to make sure that we don't lose the color and important parts of it.
-In particular, even though the players in the youth development age are students, I want them to act with pride and responsibility for Tokyo.
-However, there is still a lot to do."
+Asari "Even now, the development department is based on that guideline.
+On the occasion of our 20th anniversary, the club has adopted the slogan 'Aiming to be a strong and beloved team,' which has long been our motto.
+It has been a phrase since the Tokyo Gas era, and both Fujiyama and I have grown up with that phrase.
+I want to make sure we don't lose that essence and important parts.
+In particular, while the youth players are students, I want them to act with pride and responsibility for Tokyo.
+However, there is still so much more to do."

 A future nurtured by a diverse group of stones